 After we went along the Crooked River, we went back to the dock to get the regular kayaks so we could go up Pine Log Creek.
 On the way back, we passed what was once an old crystal meth lab.

 Now you may wonder, when am I getting to the heaven part.
 Well, it was pretty much heaven right away if you enjoy being removed from civilization as I do.
 Even if you don't though, the first time you dip your oar into Pine Log Creek, you will know you are somewhere special.
 Here are some images of what we saw there.
 I spent about six hours with Serge and never saw another soul.
-This truly was heaven to me, except for the yellow flies.
+This truly was paradise, except for the yellow flies.
 I should have known.
 Serge had a fly swatter and was pretty adamant about using it.
 He's had people shooting at him before and he seemed concerned about the flies.
 That should have been a clue.
 The next day my hand totally swelled up and my whole arm turned red and I got sick, but I am better now and it was worth every second of discomfort to enter this heavenly swamp.
 Enjoy the images and look Serge up if you wan to see this sort of wild landscape for yourself.
 You won't regret it!

 One of the most amazing things about Tate's Hell is the natural state of the water and the incredible surface tension.
 There is this film across the water that is totally natural and only exists in healthy ecosystems.
 It is this film that the whirligig beetles and other creatures skim across.
 The tension contracts and expands and it is fascinating to watch leaves and other natural material interacting with this surface.
 During the past year I have kayaked on so many unhealthy rivers where this kind of scene would be unthinkable.
 All biomass is quickly decomposed and disappears.
 The water becomes a sick red or yellowish brown and biodiversity is lost.
-The whole time I was in Tate's Hell, I was in heaven thinking about all the life that was teeming around me.

 The last thing I saw when I left the creek was the incredible reflections of the other dock in the very still water.
 I was sad to be leaving, as I knew it would be a very long time before I would be in such a pristine environment again.